jkpth/StorageTool/README.md

 ## Version History

+- **v2.0.1**: Added auto-update feature to check for and install the latest version
 - **v2.0.0**: Initial public release with book management focus
 - **v1.0.0**: Original development version based on KindleFetch